platformsh/platformsh-docs/docs/src/development/ssh/ssh-keys.md

 * A **private key** you must keep _secret_
 * A **public key** stored in your Platform.sh account

+A given SSH key pair can only be linked to a single user account.

 A key pair is valid for as long as you have access to the private key on the system from which you are connecting.
 If you have a key pair available, you aren't prompted to login.